 The National Park Service (NPS) is preparing a White-tailed Deer and Vegetation Management Plan and Environmental Impact Statement (Deer-Veg Plan/EIS) for Fire Island National Seashore.
 The purpose of the Deer-Veg Plan/EIS is to address issues associated with the abundance, distribution, and behavior of white-tailed deer (Odocoileus virginianus) within park boundaries.
 The issues include impacts from deer on the natural and cultural resources of the Seashore, as well as impacts resulting from deer-human interactions.
 Your participation is vital to our planning process.
-The formal scoping period for the Deer-Veg Plan/EIS ended on July 31, 2011.
-The information gathered during the formal scoping period was used by planners as they progressed to the next stage of the process, the development of preliminary management alternatives.
+The Draft Deer-Veg Plan/EIS is expected to be released for public review and comment in 2014.

 For More Information

 Did You Know?